 [in syndication]," said Kurlander.
-Petry expressed reservations with the program's terms, which include a minute of
+Petry expressed reservations with the program's terms, which include a minute of barter time per episode.
+"It's too tough a deal," said Kurlander.

 In the children's program arena, Petry recommended two new weekly shows: Mr. Bogus, from Zodiac, which combines various animation techniques, and Bucky O'Hare and the Toad Warriors, from Claster Television.